Cognitive Processing Therapy for PTSD: A Guide to Recovery

 Group CPT sessions may also include psychoeducation, skill-building exercises, and homework assignments for participants to practice applying the techniques they’ve learned in therapy.

-Cognitive Processing Therapy and Emotions
+CPT and Emotions

 Cognitive Processing Therapy for PTSD

 Cognitive Processing Therapy (CPT) for PTSD is an evidence-based treatment that focuses on identifying and modifying maladaptive thought patterns related to traumatic experiences.
+Individuals with PTSD often experience emotions such as anger, guilt, and shame.

 In this section, we will discuss how CPT addresses these emotions.